-BOIG's Short-Term IDR is the lower of two options corresponding to the group's 'BBB+' Long-Term IDR.
-BOI's Short-Term IDR and short-term senior debt ratings are the lower of two options corresponding to the bank's Long-Term IDR and long-term senior debt ratings of 'A-'.
-This is based on our assessment of the group's funding and liquidity, which, at 'a-', warrants 'F2' short-term ratings.
+BOIG's Short-Term IDR is the lower of the two options corresponding to the group's 'A-' Long-Term IDR, based on our 'a-' assessment of the group's funding and liquidity.
+BOI's Short-Term IDR and short-term senior debt ratings of 'F1' are the lower of the two options corresponding to the bank's Long-Term IDR and long-term senior debt ratings of 'A'.

-Subordinated Debt
+Tier 2 Subordinated Debt